ZZongzheng0918/Dexora/README.md

 # Dexora Dataset
+## 📌 Overview
+This part hosts the **Dexora Dataset**, a real-world robotic manipulation dataset.
 To help researchers quickly reproduce or extend our experiments, we share a **comprehensive item list** that contains every object we used, together with:

 | Column | Description |
 |--------|-------------|